St. Landry Parish, Louisiana: French and Spanish Territory

 The land that became St. Landry Parish was inhabited since at least 10,500 B.C., as deduced from excavations of three prehistoric dwelling sites.
 By the 15th century, the Opelousa Indians settled in the area situated between Atchafalaya River and Sabine River (at the border of Texas-Louisiana).
 The Opelousa were war-like and preyed on neighbors to defend their own territory.

 The first European recorded in the Opelousa territory was a French trader named Michel de Birotte.
 He came in 1690 and negotiated with the Opelousa nation.
 Nine years later, France named Louisiana as a colony and defined the land occupied by the Opelousa as the Opelousas Territory.
-The area south of the Opelousas Territory between the Atchafalaya River, the Gulf of Mexico and Bayou Nezpique, occupied by the Attakapas Indians (Eastern Atakapa), was named Attakapas Territory.
+The area south of the Opelousas Territory between the Atchafalaya River, the Gulf of Mexico and Bayou Nezpique, occupied by the Atakapas Indians (Eastern Atakapa), was named Atakapas Territory.

 In 1764, France established the Opelousas Post slightly north of the contemporary city of Opelousas (near present-day Washington).
 It was a major trading organization for the developing area.
 In addition, France established the Attakapas Post (near the present-day St. Martinville) in the Attakapas Territory, in 1765.
 France gave land grants to soldiers and settlers to encourage development.
 Most settlers were French immigrants.
 Tradition says that Jean Joseph LeKintrek and Joseph Blainpain, who had formed a partnership to trade with the Opelousa Indians, came in the early 1740s.
 They brought three enslaved Africans, the first to live in the area.